-Section 10.554(1)(i)5.a and 10.556(7)., Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether or not Tern Bay Community Development District has met one or more conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
-In connection with our audit, we determined that the District did not meet any of the conditions described in Section 218.503(1), Florida Statutes.
+Section 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General, requires us to apply appropriate procedures and communicate the results of our determination as to whether or not Buckeye Park Community Development District has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific conditions met.
+In connection with our audit, we determined that the Buckeye Park Community Development District did meet one of the conditions described in Section 218.503(1), Florida Statutes in that it failed to make a required debt service payment.
+The financial emergency is the result of a deteriorating financial condition because of the continued lack of funding from debt service special assessments sufficient to make the scheduled debt service payments.

-Pursuant to Sections 10.554(1)(i)5.c. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures as of September 30, 2019 for Tern Bay Community Development District.
-It is management's responsibility to monitor the District's financial condition and our financial condition assessment was based in part on representations made by management and the review of financial information provided.
+Pursuant to Sections 10.554(1)(i)5.b. and 10.556(8), Rules of the Auditor General, we applied financial conditions assessment procedures as of September 30, 2020 for the Buckeye Park Community Development District.
+It is management's responsibility to monitor the Buckeye Park Community Development District's financial condition; our financial condition assessment was based in part on the representations made by management and the review of the financial information provided by the same.

-Section 10.554(1)(i)2., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management.
-In connection with our audit, see the Prior Audit Findings above.
+Section 10.554(1)(i)2., Rules of the Auditor General, requires that we communicate any recommendations to improve financial management.
+In connection with our audit, we did not have any such recommendations.